libretime/libretime/docs/preparing-media.md

 ---
 layout: docs
+title: Preparing Media for LibreTime
+blurb: Before uploading media to an LibreTime server, there are a number of factors which should be considered.
+Getting your ingest workflow right will save you a lot of time later.
 ---

-# Preparing media for uploading to LibreTime

-Before uploading media to an LibreTime server, there are a number of factors which should be considered.
-Getting your ingest workflow right will save you a lot of time later.

 Metadata quality
 ----------------